mhtvsSFrpHdE/yet-another-gpu-partition-guide/01_GetAndSetHost.md

 When use `26100.2033` as host OS, `vmmem` process has memory leak issue
 Microsoft support suggest upgrade to latest version, and indeed fixed

+Update: Although host `25H2` version not match with guest `24H2`, but guest OS runs fine

 When use `26100.4946` (the latest suggest by Microsoft support at time)
 as guest OS, `Microsoft Hyper-V Video` / `Generic Monitor (HyperVMonitor)`
 can't be lit on in guest OS and has nvlddmkm 153 when connect with enhanced mode